Richard Keith Call Letter

 Biographical or Historical Information

-Richard Keith Call, the namesake of his uncle, a revolutionary war hero, was born in Virginia on October 24, 1792.
+Richard Keith Call, the namesake of his uncle, a soldier in the revolutionary war, was born in Virginia on October 24, 1792.
 He came to Florida in 1814 as the personal aide of Andrew Jackson, returned with him to Pensacola in 1821 to set up the new territorial government, and decided in 1822 to make Florida his home.
 He served as a member of the Legislative Council; a delegate to Congress; and, finally, territorial governor.
 He served as the third territorial governor from March 16, 1836 to December 2, 1839 and as the fifth territorial governor from March 19, 1841 to August 11, 1844.

 Call led the Florida militia in fighting the Seminoles during his first term.
 During his second administration as governor, he moved the territory closer to statehood and tried to minimize the financial problems Florida experienced because of bank failures and the national business depression.
 Call built an estate in Tallahassee, called "The Grove," in the 1830s.
 The structure, now on the National Register of Historical Places, later became the home of another governor, LeRoy Collins, and his wife Mary Call Collins, a descendant of Governor Call.
 Richard Keith Call died at The Grove on September 14, 1862.
 (Source: Museum of Florida History, Florida Governor Portaits)